🏞 Perfect Yosemite Itinerary for 2023: See it All in 1-3 Days

 Stop by Lukens Lake

 There will be plenty of roadside lakes along the drive through the Tioga Pass, but this is one of the most accessible for those who wish to include a few short hikes in their Yosemite itinerary.
-The total roundtrip distance is only 1.6 miles and is mostly shaded, making for a pleasant stroll.

 Enjoy the view from Olmsted Point

 As you climb to one of the highest points in the park, you will arrive at the breathtaking Olmsted Point.
 This is a must-see on your way through!
-Most visitors will simply admire the scenery from the parking lot, but there is a small trail that provides some alternative views in a short walk.

-Just past the Olmstead Point parking area is an unmarked pull-off.
-In the distance is Tenaya Lake, tucked below Cathedral Peak.
 If you are feeling adventurous and the weather is completely dry, consider climbing some distance up the slick rock on the other side of the road.
-With a bit of elevation, the view improves dramatically and is one of the best secret photo locations anywhere in Yosemite.
+With a bit of elevation, the view improves dramatically, and is one of the best secret photo locations anywhere in Yosemite.

 Picnic at Tenaya Lake

 The number of stops and hikes you have done will determine whether or not it’s time to eat.
 Ideally, you should be arriving at Tenaya Lake around dinner time.
-This is a great spot to enjoy your meal as the lake is gorgeous and no hike is required to access it.

-When you have finished eating, you can walk around the lake if you like and get some nice evening photos.
-Just make sure you allow yourself time to explore the final stop on our three-day Yosemite itinerary with a sunset visit to world-famous Tuolumne meadows.
+Just make sure you allow yourself time to explore the final stop on my three-day Yosemite itinerary with a sunset visit to world-famous Tuolumne meadows.

 Sunset at Tuolumne Meadows

-Your three days in Yosemite National Park comes to a brilliant conclusion with a sunset stroll through the Tuolumne Meadows.
+Your three days in Yosemite National Park come to a brilliant conclusion with a sunset stroll through the Tuolumne Meadows.
 This will be the last stop on Tioga Road before exiting the park and rapidly descending in elevation en route to Lee Vining.

 A few various hiking trails are available ranging wildly in distance, but you really can’t go wrong.
 For a short, easy jaunt, consider a quick walk to Soda Spring.
-Of course, my personal recommendation is to simply read the sky and sunlight and chase that around in pursuit of scenic foregrounds complemented by the evening glow.

-🌱 Tips for Planning Your Yosemite Itinerary
+๐ฑ Tips for Planning Your Yosemite Itinerary

 Best time to visit Yosemite National Park